quchen/articles/great_things_about_haskell.md

 ### Relearning how to program

 Learning Haskell without a doubt feels like learning to program all over again.
 At least from my perspective, I couldn't imagine having it learned as not a hobby.
-Tinkering around until you understand all the new concepts may be something that's not for everyone.
-And you have to do that over and over again.
+Tinkering around until you understand all the new concepts may be something that's not for everyone, and you have to do that over and over again.